priyaansisingh/python_projects/README.md

 and grades obtained by the student in that very semester.
 Also, an 'Overall' sheet is created which has the overall information about the SPI and CPI of the student.

-The libraries used are CSV and openpyxl.
+The libraries used are CSV and OPENPYXL.

-The input file given in here is two files: the response file of students and their information file.
+The input files given in here are two files: the response file of students and their information file.